smith8h/SDialogs/README.md

         @Override
         public void onItemClick(String itemValue, int itemIndex) {
             // use itemValue to get item text, itemIndex to get item index.
         }
     }

+    // onProgressCallBack used in progress sdialog
+    OnProgressCallBack progresscallback = new OnProgressCallBack() {
+        @Override
+        public void onProgress(int progress, int percent) {
+            // use progress to get the progress 120 of max 200 eg..
+            // use percent to get progress percentage 20 of 100% eg..
+        }
+    }
 ```